-Part of our mission to plan and prepare for the future includes upgrading or replacing outdated infrastructure.
+Part of our mission to plan and prepare for the future, includes upgrading or replacing outdated infrastructure.
 Advances in meter reading technology have allowed the process of tracking and logging water consumption to grow more efficient and safer for utility personnel.
-Upgrading every meter to the new technology is a long-term project, we began in 2005 and have around 60% complete.
-This project is being entirely self-performed by employees of South Blount County Utility District, and is being performed in sections across our service area.
+Upgrading every meter to the new technology is a long-term project that we began in 2005 and have around 60% complete.
+This project is being entirely self-performed by employees of South Blount County Utility District and is being performed in sections across our service area.

 Frequently Asked Questions

 Will you be raising my rates to pay for this?

 There will be no additional cost to the customer to install the upgraded meters.
 The project has been in the planning stage for a long time.
 Funds have been budgeted for this project using our existing rate and fee structure.

 What brand of meters does the District use?

 Click here for a detailed information paper from Mueller Systems, the manufacturer, on our meters.

 Our District trucks are equipped with software capable of receiving the reading via radio wave technology.
 When it is time for the meter reader to collect readings for a specific cycle, they upload a file containing the meter IDs in that cycle onto the software in their truck, as they drive through the cycle service area the readings are transmitted from the meters and captured by the software in the truck.
 The ID numbers that were uploaded are matched up to the information received from the meter, and the reading is recorded for that meter.